 However, looking at the positive side, Mr. My said that the large number of visitors is a good thing in encouraging people to learn about history.

-Mr. Dat assessed that the attraction of the Vietnam Military History Museum will not "cool down" in the next 2-3 months.
-This place will also be an ideal destination for foreign tourists.
+Mr. Dat believes that the appeal of the Vietnam Military History Museum will not "cool down" in the next 2-3 months.
+It will also be an ideal destination for foreign tourists.

 "Next month, we will add this location to the tour schedule," said CEO of AZA Travel.